How to work with Roles in ASP.NET Core Identity

 }

 This Custom Tag Helper operates on the td elements having an i-role attribute.
 This attribute is used to receive the id of the role that is being processed.
-The RoleManager and UserManager objects fetches a list of all the users that resides in a given role.
+The RoleManager and UserManager objects fetch a list of all the users that resides in a given role.

 We need to update the View Imports file (_ViewImports.cshtml) to import: